Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Order of a HMM and rank of integral operators

 Let $\bY=(\bY_1^\top,\ldots,\bY_{n+1}^\top)^\top$ be a stationary sequence of random vectors $\bY_t$, where $\bY_t\in\mathbb{R}^d$ follows a finite state hidden Markov model (HMM) with $L$ latent states.
 This model assumes that there exists a stationary Markov chain $\bX=(X_1,\ldots,X_{n+1})^\top$ that is unobserved, where $X_t\in\{1,\ldots,L\}$.
 Moreover, conditionally on $\bX$, the $\bY_t$'s are independent and their distribution only depends on the current state $X_t$.
 The Markov chain is defined by a full rank transition matrix $\bA$ having $\bpi=(\pi_1,\ldots,\pi_L)^\top$ as stationary distribution.
 Finally, the densities of the emission distributions $f_1,\ldots,f_L$ are assumed to be linearly independent, where $f_\ell$ defines the conditional distribution of $\bY_t$ given $X_t=\ell$.
 The density of $\by$ is defined by

 The conditions made on the transition matrix and on the emission distributions are stated by the following set of assumptions.
-Note that these assumptions are mild and have been considered already in \citet{gassiat2016inference} to obtain the identifiability of an HMM based on the distribution of three consecutive observations.
-Moreover, the stationarity and ergodicity Assumption~\ref{ass:id}.1 is completely standard in order to obtain convergence results in this context (see for example \citet{de2016minimax,de2017consistent}).
+Note that these assumptions are mild and have been considered already in \citet{gassiat2016inference} to state the identifiability of an HMM based on the distribution of three consecutive observations (see also \citet{de2016minimax,de2017consistent}).